rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 The parameters `dispatch_price`, `efficiency` and `installedCap` of transformers are assigned to the output flows.
 This means that these parameters need to be given for the electrical output power in case of a diesel generator (more examples: electrolyzer - H2, heat pumps and boiler - nominal heat ouput, inverters / rectifiers - electrical output power).
 This also means that the costs of the fuel of a diesel generator (input flow) are not included in its `dispatch_price` but in the `dispatch_price` of the fuel source.

+Charge controllers for a :ref:`battery_storage` are defined by two transformers, one for charging and one for discharging.

 Energy providers